-At the first class meeting, we will discuss the memoir read in common, beginning to isolate craft concepts that will be explored in greater depth in the weeks to come and beginning to establish a common vocabulary and set of aims for the literary memoir.
-We will analyze how the writer established herself as construct, for example, and introduced the reader to the world she created.
-Throughout this first 11-week section of the class writing exercises designed to begin the process of allowing the writers to see their own work is this craft-based, analytical way will be periodically assigned and discussed.
+The first class meeting will cover introductions and logistics.
+In the following week, we will discuss the idea of the central question and the craft book read in common, beginning to isolate concepts that will be explored in greater depth in the weeks to come and beginning to establish a common vocabulary and set of aims for the literary memoir.
+Throughout the remainder of the section, exercises may be assigned and discussed.

-Common vocabulary and aims thus begun, we will move on to the workshopping of student work.
-Each of the ten weeks to come will be split between a craft lesson (on topics such as voice, character, etc.) and intensive discussion of a single class manuscript.
+Each of the ten weeks to come will be split between a craft discussion (on topics such as voice, character, etc.) and intensive workshop of a single manuscript.

 Plans are nothing; planning is everything. – Dwight D. Eisenhower

-One of the most important skills the memoirist must learn is to see her book as a book, and understand how the parts will work in concert with each other.
-This involves not being wedded to a particular plan or vision for the book—for often as the memoirist writes and digs deeper into the material of her life, she will realize that the story means something other than what she first thought, and so she must rethink the structure to highlight the new understanding—but a willingness to see what the story really is, even if it means work ahead.
+One of the most important skills the memoirist must learn is to see their book as a book, and understand how the parts will work in concert with each other.
+This involves not being wedded to a particular plan or vision for the book—for often as the memoirist writes and digs deeper into the material of their life, they will realize that the story means something other than what they first thought, and so they must rethink the structure to highlight the new understanding—but a willingness to see what the story really is, even if it means work ahead.

-It is, therefore, not the plan for the book that is important, but rather the ability to plan, for it is the latter that keeps the memoirist writing, always knowing where she is headed next.
-Successful memoirists (and successful Generals—see above) are the ones that engage in a symbiotic process of creating and assessing.
-To this end, this portion of the class will focus on structure, one of the most important and least understood aspects of the literary memoir.
+It is, therefore, not the plan for the book that is important, but rather the ability to plan, for it is the latter that keeps the memoirist writing, always knowing where they is headed next.
+Successful memoirists are the ones that engage in a symbiotic process of creating and assessing.
+To this end, a class will focus on structure, one of the most important and least understood aspects of the literary memoir.
 We will read one memoir in common during this class period, but also look at the structure of many other memoirs, through analytical synopses provided by the instructor.

 During this class period, the idea of excerpting a smaller section of the book for publication as an essay will also be introduced.
 Doing so will provide the writer the chance to practice structure on a smaller scale, as well as make use of material that may be moving to the background of the larger work.
 All students will work on creating an excerpted or adapted essay, which they will workshop alongside their chapter submissions.

 We will meet fifteen times in this section of the course, workshopping each writer three times over the course period.
-Workshops will focus on new chapters but will also include the essays mentioned above.
-Three hours of instructor meeting time per student writer is included in this section.
+Students will meet with the instructor three times each over the course of this section.
 Instructor attention will be focused on spurring each student towards a complete manuscript.
 Students are expected to write intensively throughout the class year.

 Second Reader Developmental Consultation

-During the latter half of Phase Two each writer will submit up to 300 manuscript pages for feedback to a second reader chosen for publishing expertise and fit with the writer’s work.
-This second reader -- an established author with experience developing and revising his/her own memoir and working with aspiring and emerging memoirists -- will offer objective developmental guidance of the draft.
-The student and the instructor will then incorporate the second reader's feedback into the plans for revision.
+At the end of Phase Two each writer will submit up their full manuscript for feedback to a second reader mutually chosen for publishing expertise and fit with the writer’s work.
+This second reader–an established author with experience developing and revising his/her own memoir and working with aspiring and emerging memoirists–will offer objective developmental guidance of the draft.
+The student will then incorporate the second reader's feedback into the plans for revision.

-The class will not meet regularly between January 28th and February 25th in order to give the writers a break from critiquing each others’ work and a chance to focus on their own writing as we head into the home stretch.
+The class will not meet regularly between December 20th and January 30th in order to give the writers a break from critiquing each others’ work and a chance to focus on their own writing as we head into the home stretch.